davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.closure/index.md

 [10pts] Augmentation rule

-[15pts] Transitive rule.
+[15pts] Transitivity rule.
 Must be exhaustive (i.e., repeatedly apply transitivity until there is no change.)

 [20pts] Implementation of the FD Set closure algorithm